 The triumph gave the Flyers a 17-1-5 all-time record against the Sabres at the Spectrum.

-1986 -- Tim Kerr's two second period power play goals broke a 1-1 tie and Ron Hextall stopped 28 of 29 shots to help the Flyers blast the New Jersey Devils 7-1 at the Spectrum.
+1986 -- Tim Kerr's pair of second period power play goals snapped a 1-1 tie and Ron Hextall stopped 28 of 29 shots to help the Flyers blast the New Jersey Devils 7-1 at the Spectrum.

 It was all Philadelphia after defenseman Uli Heimer gave the Devils a 1-0 lead with a man advantage tally midway through the opening period.
 Mark Howe knotted the game when he beat New Jersey starter Alain Chevrier with a shorthanded marker with 2:32 left in the stanza, before Kerr staked the home squad to a two-goal lead at the second intermission.

-1988 -- Former-Detroit prospect Murray Craven's goal with 13 seconds remaining in regulation offset a Steve Yzerman hat trick and lifted the Flyers over the Red Wings 4-3 at Joe Louis Arena.
+1988 -- Former-Detroit prospect Murray Craven's goal with 13 seconds remaining in regulation helped overcome a Steve Yzerman hat trick and lifted the Flyers over the Red Wings 4-3 at Joe Louis Arena.

-Scott Mellanby, Terry Carkner, and Brian Propp also scored for Philadelphia, who received a spectacular goaltending performance from Mark Laforest.
-"Trees" made 31 saves to pick up his initial victory of the season, besting Greg Stefan, who made just 12 saves on 16 shots.
+Scott Mellanby and defender Terry Carkner also scored for Philadelphia, who received a spectacular goaltending performance from Mark Laforest.
+"Trees" made 31 saves to pick up his initial victory of the season, besting Wings goalkeeper Greg Stefan, who made just 12 saves on 16 Flyer shots to taste bitter defeat.

-1989 -- Tim Kerr scored twice and Rick Tocchet added a goal and two assists as the Flyers topped the Toronto Maple Leafs 7-3 at Maple Leaf Gardens.
+1989 -- Tim Kerr scored twice and Rick Tocchet added a goal and three points as the Flyers topped the Toronto Maple Leafs 7-3 at Maple Leaf Gardens.

-Keith Acton, Ron Sutter, Brian Propp, and Tony Horacek (first NHL goal) also hit the back of the net for Philadelphia, while Mark Howe and Murray Craven each threw in a pair of helpers to the winning cause.
+Keith Acton, Ron Sutter, Brian Propp, and Tony Horacek (first NHL goal) also hit the back of the net for Philadelphia, while Mark Howe and Murray Craven each contributed a pair of helpers to the winning effort.

 1990 -- Scott Mellanby scored two goals and Tim Kerr added three assists as the Flyers blew away the Toronto Maple Leafs for a second successive year at Maple Leaf Gardens, this time by a 7-1 count.

-Pelle Eklund, Murray Craven, Keith Acton, Rick Tocchet, and Mike Ricci also beat current-Philly goaltending coach Jeff Reese, who ended the game with 29 saves on 36 shots.
+Pelle Eklund, Murray Craven, Keith Acton, Rick Tocchet, and Mike Ricci also beat former-Philly goaltending coach Jeff Reese, who finished the contest with 29 saves on 36 shots.

 1993 -- Dave Tippett's shorthanded goal late in the second period proved to be the game-winner and Dominic Roussel turned away 27 of 28 shots to lead the Flyers to a 4-1 victory over the Quebec Nordiques at the Spectrum.